QuazarTech/DG_Maxwell/CONTRIBUTING.md

 `docs` directory of the repository.
 In this project, python `docstrings` are used to document all the member functions of a module.
-Sphinx uses `autodoc` to read this docstring and convert it into a beautiful `html` documentation.
+Sphinx uses `autodoc` to read this docstring and convert it into beautiful `html` pages.
 We follow a certain set of guidelines for writing the `docstrings` as explained below.